Metalwork

 Everything you need to know about keys and keyways (keyed joints)

-In a mechanical engineering field, keyed joints are made up of keys and keyways.
-These keys can be machined to different forms depending on the type of key joints required.
+In the mechanical engineering field, keyed joints are made up of keys and keyways.
+These keys can be machined into different forms depending on the type of key joints required.
 Keyways are machined surfaces on a shaft in the dimension of the key.
-They are fixed together to ensure no pulling apart of component and prevent a relative movement between a shaft.
+They are fixed together to ensure no pulling apart of components and prevent relative movement between a shaft.

 keyed joints

-Today you’ll get to know the definition, functions, applications, components, diagram, types, and working of keys and keyways.
+Today you’ll get to know the definition, functions, applications, components, diagrams, types, and working of keys and keyways.
 You’ll also get to know the advantages and disadvantages of a keyed joint.

-Read more: Everything you need to know about timing belt or chain
+Read more: Everything you need to know about keys and keyways (keyed joints)

 Contents